New neighbors moved in across the hallway in our condo building.

-4. Pray that you’ll receive the Father’s heart of love.
+4. Pray that you’ll receive the Father’s heart of love

-It’ll become easy to ignore your neighbor if you never interact with them.
+It is easy to ignore your neighbor if you never interact with them.

-It’ll become easy to forget about their spiritual condition once you have spent a good amount of time with them.
+It is easy to forget about their spiritual condition once you have spent a good amount of time with them.

 Instead of letting business as usual develop, ask the Lord to give you His heart of love for those who don’t know him.